Ringing tone: ETSI

-Many European, Asian, and Latin American countries use tones that follow or take inspiration from the ETSI recommendations.
-Almost all of these tones have a frequency of 425 Hz;
+Many European countries comply with European Telecommunications Standards Institute (ETSI) guidelines.
+Therefore, almost all ringing tones have a frequency of 425 Hz.
 France uses a slight variation with a higher pitch 440 Hz tone and a cadence of one second of tone followed by three to five seconds of silence.

-China uses a version of this tone, but often with at 450 Hz.
+Many Asian, African and Latin American countries also use tones that follow or take inspiration from the ETSI recommendations.
+Almost all of these tones have a frequency of 425 Hz.
+China also uses a version of the European tone, but often pitched at 450 Hz.

 The ETSI tone is also part of GSM mobile standards and can be generated by handsets to indicate ringing, and is frequently used on VoIP and PBX equipment, particularly of European origin.